 Clinical Sites »

-• Long Beach Memorial: Higher volume and acuity, one resident team, Todd Cancer Institute, active clinical trials, integrated ICU, radiation oncology, genetics, pathology, palliative care
+• Long Beach Memorial: Moderate volume and acuity community setting, one resident team, Todd Cancer Institute, active clinical trials, integrated ICU, radiation oncology, genetics, pathology, palliative care

 • UC Irvine Medical Center: Highest volume and acuity, three-resident team, National Cancer Institute (NCI)-designated Comprehensive Cancer Center, active clinical trials, integrated ICU, radiation oncology, genetics, pathology, palliative care